Tangle contact homology: Introduction

 \section{Introduction}

 Knot contact homology is an ambient isotopy invariant of knots and links in $\R^3$ first defined combinatorially by Ng \cite{ng2005knoti,ng2005knotii}.
-It is known to be isomorphic to the homology of the Chekanov--Eliashberg dg-algebra associated to the unit conormal bundle of the link, with homology coefficients \cite{ekholm2013knot}.
-Knot contact homology detects the unlink, cabled knots, composite knots and torus knots \cite{gordon2017knot}, \cite[Proposition 5.10]{ng2008framed} and \cite[Corollary 1.5]{cieliebak2017knot}.
-An enhanced version of the knot contact homology is in fact a complete knot invariant \cite{ekholm2018a}.
+It is known to be isomorphic to the Legendrian contact homology of the unit conormal bundle of the link, with homology coefficients \cite{ekholm2013knot}.
+It is known that Knot contact homology detects the unlink, cabled knots, composite knots and torus knots, see \cite{gordon2017knot}, \cite[Proposition 5.10]{ng2008framed} and \cite[Corollary 1.5]{cieliebak2017knot}.
+Moreover, an enhanced version of the knot contact homology is in fact a complete knot invariant \cite{ekholm2018a}.
 We refer the reader to \cite{ng2014a} and references therein for a complete survey of knot contact homology.

 The unit conormal bundle of a link $K \subset \R^3$ is the set